 My Uncle Walt was one of my favorite people in the whole world.
 I don’t think I am alone – everyone who met him loved him.
 We couldn’t walk through the mall near his house without every store owner shouting, “Hi Walt!” as he strolled by with his arms clasped behind his back.
 He learned everyone’s birthday within minutes of meeting them and would never forget it.
 Never.
 He could identify car troubles from how the engine sounded.
 He remembered details about your life that you probably long forgot.
 He always noticed what side you parted your hair on or if you got new glasses.
 He was brilliant.

-But Walt was also mentally retarded.
+But Walt was also mentally handicapped.

 I have a picture (above) that my mom took of me, my sister and my uncle having a tea party in the back yard with our favorite dolls.
 I was 6 years old.
 Walt was 44.
 Walt had the mental age of a 6 year old and for many years he was my playmate.
 We played Old Maid by the hour, listened to his records and talked about his paint by number kits.
 As the years went by, I grew and changed but Walt did not.
 At the end of his life, he was a delightful 6 year old trapped in an 81 year old body that didn’t work so well anymore.